reble/llvm/sycl/doc/design/CommandGraph.md

 there are no parameters to take a wait-list, and the only sync primitive returned is blocking on host.

-In order to get the UR command-buffer enqueue semantics we want with Level Zero, the adapter implementation adds extra commands to the Level Zero command-list representing a UR command-buffer.
+In order to achieve the expected UR command-buffer enqueue semantics with Level Zero, the adapter implementation adds extra commands to the Level Zero command-list representing a UR command-buffer.

 * Prefix - Commands added to the start of the L0 command-list by L0 adapter.
 * Suffix - Commands added to the end of the L0 command-list by L0 adapter.